gautriv/gitfortechnicalwriters/pages/mydoc/gitsetup.md

    `git config --list`

-Congratulations!

-Git is now ready for use.
-If you have questions, let me know in the comments section.
+Rejoice, for Git is now attuned to your essence and ready to heed your will.